noodlesny/web-security-week-9/README.md

 ## My Honeypots:
 I deployed the Dionaea with http, p0f, and Shockpot Sinkhole honeypots.
-At the time of submission I had a total of  attacks.
-Dionaea: , p0f: , and Shickpot Sinkhole: .
+At the time of submission I had a total of 210 attacks- Dionaea: 144, p0f: 66, and Shickpot Sinkhole: 0.

 ## Issues Encountered:
 The instructions on installation and configuration were unclear and inconsistent.
 I had to use a second walkthrough file alongside the codepath version.
 The assignment took close to 4 hours to complete.
 I feel with better guidance I could've done it in at least half the time.